OleksandrKvl/oleksandrkvl.github.io/_posts/2021-10-11-projected-ranges.md

 you can check his implementation [here](https://github.com/ericniebler/range-v3/blob/master/include/range/v3/iterator/basic_iterator.hpp)), how can you expect people to write their own iterators using it?
-It's hard because if you need to use proxy-reference, you need first to check and understand algorithm requirements on operations/conversions proxy-reference(`iter_reference_t`), `value_type` and `iter_rvalue_reference_t` should support and only then *try* to implement it.
+It's hard because if you need to use proxy-reference, you need first to check and understand algorithm requirements on operations/conversions proxy-reference (`iter_reference_t`), `value_type` and `iter_rvalue_reference_t` should support and only then *try* to implement it.

-To summarize, there are two main problems: over-complicated design and it's inability to support true abstraction between two unrelated types.
+To summarize, there are two main problems: over-complicated design and its inability to support true abstraction between two unrelated types.
 Now, let's fix it.